Skip to content

 1.1.3 Set Global Tags

-Add cluster_name_k8s=k8s-istio to the end of the ENV_GLOBAL_HOST_TAGS environment variable value in the datakit.yaml file, where k8s-istio is the global tag.
+Add cluster_name_k8s=k8s-istio at the end of the ENV_GLOBAL_HOST_TAGS environment variable value in the datakit.yaml file, where k8s-istio is the global tag.

 - name: ENV_GLOBAL_HOST_TAGS